MicrosoftDocs/customer-insights/ci-docs/audience-insights/custom-models.md

    > ![Relate results to Customer data pane.](media/intelligence-screen4-relatetocustomer.png "Relate results to Customer data pane")

 1. You'll see the **Workflow Saved** screen with details about the workflow.
-   If you configured a workflow for an Azure Machine Learning pipeline, audience insights will attach to the workspace that contains the pipeline.
-Audience insights will get a **Contributor** role on the Azure workspace.
+   If you configured a workflow for an Azure Machine Learning pipeline, Customer Insights attaches to the workspace that contains the pipeline.
+Customer Insights will get a **Contributor** role on the Azure workspace.

 1. Select **Done**.